Infraedifice/jesseloudon.github.io/_pages/About.markdown

 ---
 title:  "About me..."
 permalink: /about/
-excerpt: "Hi I'm Jesse Loudon, an Azure consultant and architect at Telstra Purple with over 10 years in the Australian industry."
+excerpt: "Hi I'm Jesse Loudon, an Azure Consultant / Architect at Telstra Purple and blogger at jloudon.com"
 header:
   image: "/assets/images/Keep-Going.jpg"
   caption: ""